westonslayton/Economic-Sanctions-Research/README.md

 ## Documentation
 ### Comtrade
 This part of the program utilizes the comtradeapicall Python package to implement additional functionality.
-To query export data from Comtrade, you can use the following methods:
+To query export and import data from Comtrade, you can use the following methods:
   * ```get_all_exports```: writes csv file containing export data for all available country pairs (i.e., exports from each reportner to all its partners)
   * ```get_total_exports```: writes csv file containing total-export (exports to world) data for all available reporters
   * ```get_all_imports```: writes csv file containing import data for all available country pairs (i.e., imports to each reporter from all its partners)